The ETL covers the following types of products:

 Efficient White Lighting Units – Colour Rendering Index (CRI) requirement

-The criteria for Efficient White Lighting Units state that products incorporating white LED, fluorescent and compact fluorescent lamps, and all light sources used in amenity, accent and display lighting fittings shall have a colour rendering index that is at least Ra 80.
-All other light sources shall have a colour rendering index of at least Ra 40.
+The criteria for Efficient White Lighting Units state that products incorporating white LED in all categories, and all light sources used in amenity, accent and display lighting fittings shall have a colour rendering index that is at least Ra 80.

 Previous criteria for directional lamps, LED lamps, and related equipment required that the products should comply with the CRI requirements as defined in Commission Regulation (EU) No 1194/2012 of 12 December 2012 Implementing Directive 2009/125/EC of the European Parliament and of the Council with regard to eco-design requirements for directional lamps, light emitting diode lamps and related equipment.
-This previously allowed for products designed for use in certain settings such as warehouse to have a CRI as low as Ra 65.
+Following the release of the new Ecodesign requirement for lighting products.
+Products should now comply with the CRI requirements as defined in The Ecodesign for Energy-related Products and Energy Information (Lighting Products) Regulations 2021 No 1095.

 Other types of lighting